 2. Putting up shelves

-It might seem daunting but, so long as you enlist a reliable helper, putting up shelves is a manageble task.
+It might seem daunting but, as long as you enlist a reliable helper, putting up shelves is a manageable task.

 Hold the shelf on the wall and mark with a pencil where you want to bottom to go, and the brackets.
 Then check with a spirit level to make sure it's straight.